The Challenge II Program

 Students recognize math in the geometry of nature, the proportions of art, and the ratios of music.

-Formal Logic 1 (First Semester)
+Traditional Logic II (First Semester)

 In Challenge II, students study formal logic to learn the classical syllogism, the four logical statements, and the seven rules for validity.